-Gross Unrealized Asset Type Quantity (000) Book Value Gains Losses Ca rrying Value (A) Number of Securities Rating Coupon Yield Maturity (Years) (C) Agency RMBS Fannie Mae 173,015 \$179,556 \$(2,800) \$ 176,756 18 (B) 3.86% 3.61% 25 Freddie Mac 109,431 112,456 (2,233) 110,223 11 (B) 3.62% 3.22% 24 Total/Wtd.
-Avg.
-282,446 \$292,012 \$(5,033) \$ 286,979 29 3.77% 3.46% 24
+Original Gross Ui realized Number Weighted Average Asset Type RMBS Face Value Book Value Gains Losses Carrying Value(A) of Securities Rating Coupon Yield Maturity (Years)(C) Fannie Mae \$173,015 \$179,556 \$ - \$(2,800) \$176,756 18 (B) 3.86% 3.61% 25 Freddie Mac 109,431 112,456 - (2,233) 110,223 11 (B) 3.62% 3.22% 24 Total/Weighted Average \$282,446 \$292,012 \$ \$(5,033) \$286,979 29 3.77% 3.46% 24

-- (A) See Note 9 regarding the estimation of fair value, which is equal to carrying value for all securities. - (B) CHMI used an implied AAA rating for the FNMA/FHLMC securities. - (C) The weighted average maturity is based on the timing of expected principal reduction on the assets.
+(A) See Note 9 regarding the estimation of fair value, which is equal to carrying value for all securities.

+(B) CHMI used an implied AAA rating for the FNMA/FHLMC securities.

+(C) The weighted average maturity is based on the timing of expected principal reduction on the assets.
+No individual security matures within 10 years.

-At December 31, 2013, the Company pledged investments with a carrying value of approximately \$261.3 million as collateral for repurchase agreements.
-At December 31, 2013, the Company did not have any securities purchased from and financed with the same counterparty that did not meet the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.
+At December 31, 2014 and 2013, the Company pledged investments with a carrying value of approximately \$380.7 million and \$261.3 million, respectively as collateral for repurchase agreements.
+At December 31, 2014, the Company did not have any securities purchased from and financed with the same counterparty that did not meet the conditions of ASC 860, Transfers and Servicing, to be considered linked transactions and, therefore, classified as derivatives.

 Unrealized losses that are considered other-than-temporary are recognized currently in earnings.
-During the year ended December 31, 2013, CHMI recorded other-than-temporary impairment charges ("OTTI") of \$0.
+During the year ended December 31, 2014 and 2013, CHMI recorded no other-than-temporary impairment charges ("OTTI").
 Based on management's analysis of these securities, the performance of the underlying loans and changes in market factors, management determined that unrealized losses as of the balance sheet date on CHMI's securities were primarily the result of changes in market factors, rather than issuer-specific credit impairment.
 CHMI performed analyses in relation to such securities, using management's best estimate of their cash flows, which support its belief that the carrying values of such securities were fully recoverable over their expected holding period.
 Such market factors include changes in market interest rates and credit spreads, or certain macroeconomic events, which did not directly impact the Company's ability to collect amounts contractually due.
 Management continually evaluates the credit status of each of CHMI's securities and the collateral supporting those securities.
 This evaluation includes a review of the credit of the issuer of the security (if applicable), the credit rating of the security, the key terms of the security (including credit support), debt service coverage and loan to value ratios, the performance of the pool of underlying loans and the estimated value of the collateral supporting such loans, including the effect of local, industry and broader economic trends and factors.
-In connection with the above, the Company weighs the fact that all of its investments in Agency RMBS are guaranteed by government agencies.
+In connection with the above, the Company weighs the fact that all of its investments in RMBS are guaranteed by government agencies.

 These factors include underlying loan default expectations and loss severities, which are analyzed in connection with a particular security's credit support, as well as prepayment rates.
 The result of this evaluation is considered when determining management's estimate of cash flows and in relation to the amount of the unrealized loss and the period elapsed since it was incurred.
 Significant judgment is required in this analysis.
-The following table summarizes CHMI's securities in an unrealized loss position as of December 31, 2013 (dollars in thousands):
+The following tables summarize CHMI's securities in an unrealized loss position as of December 31, 2014 (dollars in thousands):